 - See a list of all SD-WAN actions configured on the Firebox and the mode, interfaces, and failback options for each action (Fireware v12.3 or higher)

-For more information about SD-WAN actions and policies, see About SD-WAN.
+For more information about SD-WAN actions and policies, go to About SD-WAN.

 To monitor an interface, you configure one or more Link Monitor targets for the interface.
-For more information about Link Monitor, see About Link Monitor.
+For more information about Link Monitor, go to About Link Monitor.

 About SD-WAN Monitoring

 You can select one of these metrics to appear on the SD-WAN graph: